 Is a writer and educational content creator.
 With a background in languages and cultural studies, her focus is on intercultural communication.
 She has experience across the education sector as a Research Assistant and Communication officer, with a particular focus on health.

-This project was funded by the UTS Vice Chancellors Learning and Teaching Grant 2018 and the UTS First year experience grant 2016 (original script development)
+This project was funded by a UTS Vice Chancellors Learning and Teaching Grant 2018 and a UTS First Year Experience Grant 2016 (original script development)